jakewies/hugo-theme-codex/README.md

 choco install hugo-extended -confirm
 ```

-Note that as of https://github.com/jakewies/hugo-theme-codex/pull/176, this theme now supports Hugo version 82 and above.
+Note that this theme only supports Hugo version 82 and above.

 ### Getting started